Have you recently bought a new refrigerator, or experienced a power outage? If so, you may be wondering how long a refrigerator takes to cool.

 Unfortunately, the more use a

 The reason for this is that opening the door lets out cool air.
 If you leave the door open, you now have a cooling system meant for a small space working to cool your entire home!

-You can see why this wouldn’t work and would cause the fridge not to cool effectively.
+You can see why this wouldn’t work and would cause the

 How long do you have to wait to put food in a new refrigerator?